arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 ********

 We start by building the cell.
-This will be a :ref:`cable cell <cablecell>` with complex geometry and dynamics which is be constructed from 3 components:
+This will be a :ref:`cable cell <cablecell>` with complex geometry and dynamics which is constructed from 3 components:

 1. A **morphology** defining the geometry of the cell.
 2. A **label dictionary** storing labelled expressions which define regions and locations of